ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/control_panel/index.rst

 -  **Can delete comments in ANY channel entries**: Can delete any comment.

-**NOTE:** In order to moderate comments, the member must have access to the Comment Module Control Panel.
+.. note:: In order to moderate comments, the member must have access to the Comment Module Control Panel.

 Settings
 --------